tandstreethd/cypress-ted-cucumber-typescript/README.md

 ## Description
-Cypress tests written using cucumber and typescript.
-These tests are ran against the Ted.com website
+This framework has been constructed utilising Cypress and comprises tests written in Cucumber and TypeScript, which are executed against the Ted.com website.

 ## Setup
 Install Node.js (version LTS recommended) from https://nodejs.org